GabrielMorettii/GoEmergency/README.md

 ![Preview-Screens](https://github.com/GabrielMorettii/GoEmergency/blob/master/github/assets/preview.jpg)

+If you want to take a look on all application's screens or the project demonstration, they are here [here](https://drive.google.com/drive/folders/)

 ## 🏗 Class Diagram

 The system targets clinics in general.
 Each patient will have personal information registered such as CPF, e-mail, password, etc; being that each one will carry out consultations of diseases of the symptoms that he is feeling, being able to carry out several consultations.
 Each doctor will be registered as a person and also with their specialty and CRM.
 Each patient can open one or more chats with specialist doctors and each doctor can chat with one or more patients.